orionrobots/orionrobots.github.io/_posts/2013-05-23-building-a-bump-sensor.md

 Note that in the image - the sensor has been assembled on a new clear platform for clarity.
 You should still have the motor board attached.

 Now reassemble the robot - start with the battery box, ensuring that the sensor cables are in front of it, and not caught under it when you stick it back down.
-When reassemble the two halfs, push the sensor ribbon through the hole above.
+When you reassemble the two halves, push the sensor ribbon through the hole above.

 Screw the platforms back together.
 Connect the motors using the guide, and then connect the sensors middle pin to the 'IOREF' pin on the Arduino.
 The left, and right pins can be connected to any remaining digital IO - skipping 0 and 1.